- Academic Affairs

 An individual with a disability is defined as any person who “has a physical or mental impairment which substantially limits one or more major life activities, has a record of such an impairment, or is regarded as having such an impairment.”
 More information can be found on the U.S. Equal Employment Opportunity Commission website.

-Substantially limiting is defined as being unable to perform a major life activity, or significantly restricted as to the condition, manner, or duration under which a major life activity can be performed, in comparison to the average person or to most people.
+Substantially limiting is defined as being unable to perform a major life activity or being significantly restricted as to the condition, manner, or duration under which a major life activity can be performed, in comparison to the average person or to most people.
 More detailed information may be found in the U.S. Department of Justice Guide to Disability Rights Laws.

 A major life activity can be defined as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.

-The ADA Amendment Acts of 2008 expanded this list to also include eating, sleeping, standing, lifting, reading, bending, concentrating, thinking, communicating, and working.
+The ADA Amendment Acts of 2008 expanded this list to include eating, sleeping, standing, lifting, reading, bending, concentrating, thinking, communicating, and working.
 The ADAAA also includes major bodily functions (e.g., "functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions").
 More detailed information may be found in the Department of Justice Guide to Disability Rights Laws.

 Students with disabilities have the right to equal access to courses, programs, activities, services, and facilities offered at the University of Maryland, Baltimore (UMB).
 Students with disabilities are also entitled to reasonable accommodations.
 All information about the student’s disability is to be kept confidential.
 Students with disabilities have the responsibility to provide appropriate documentation of disabilities and to register with ESDS if they would like to receive accommodations.
 If students deem it necessary to receive accommodations for a particular class, students have the responsibility to inform the instructor, to deliver the accommodations letters that verify their approved accommodations, and to participate in the discussions about how their needs can be met.